Creating a stack»

 - Defining common behavior of the stack;

-Please see below for a step-by-step walkthrough and explanation.
+Please see below for a step-by-step walkthrough and explanation or watch the video for quick consumption.

-In the first step you will need to tell Spacelift where to look for the Terraform code for the stack - a combination of Git repository and one of its existing branches.
+In this step, you will need to tell Spacelift where to look for the Terraform code for the stack - a combination of Git repository and one of its existing branches.
 The branch that you specify set here is what we called a tracked branch.
 By default, anything that you push to this branch will be considered for deployment.
 Anything you push to a different branch will be tested for changes against the current state.

 The project root configuration is where inside the repository Spacelift should look for the infra project source code (e.g. create a stack for a specific folder in the repository).